boaconsulta/test-qa-automation/README.md

 3. Submit a pull request and send mail to dev@boaconsulta.com

 ### We will be happy if
-1. Differents tests for desktop and mobile resolutions.
+1. Differents tests for desktop and mobile resolutions

 ![Made With Love](https://forthebadge.com/images/badges/built-with-love.svg)